 Blue Jay Point County Park is a 236-acre (96 hectare) park on the shores of Falls Lake.
 The grounds of the park feature the Center for Environmental Education with an exhibit hall on the environment and natural resources, the Overnight Lodge used for overnight educational experiences for school and youth groups, five miles of trails, playgrounds, and a Go Ape Treetop Adventure Course with zip lines and obstacles.
 The park hosts seasonal events, such as the Winter Open House that teaches environmental themes through crafts and hands-on activities, and the Songbird Celebration that celebrates the return of migratory songbirds in the spring.

 Artspace is a visual arts center where visitors can view the work of regional, national, and international artists in the galleries and also have the chance to engage with any of 35 professional artists in their open artist studios as they work and create.
 It is one of the largest open studio environments in the United States and the premier organization of its kind in North Carolina.
 Artspace also offers a variety of classes and workshops for people of any age to learn from resident artists.

-William B. Umstead State Park has an extensive network of trails reaching over 20 miles surrounding three man-made lakes.
-To access some of the most scenic and secluded parts of the park, travel the multi-use trails on horseback or bike riding.
+William B Umstead State Park has an extensive network of trails reaching over 20 miles (32km) surrounding three man-made lakes.
+To access some of the most scenic and secluded parts of the park, travel the multi-use trails on horseback or bicycle.
 Big Lake, the largest of the lakes, offers canoe and rowboat rentals, and fishing is allowed at all of the lakes.
 Tent camping is popular during the summer months, as well as primitive group camping.
 The exhibit hall features displays of the natural and cultural history of the parkland.